xFalls/Image-Manager/README.md

 When loading a new set of images:
 - Shift: Only load the folder without the content of any subfolders
 - X: Prevents loading of folders with specific preconfigured names
+- C: Toggles showing files with the preset prefix